Abigale001/TMER/README.md

 ## Usage
 If you want to change the dataset, you can modify the name in the code.

-1.learn the user-item path representations
+1.process data

-`python data/user_item_representation.py`
+`python data_process.py`

-2.run the recommendation
+2.learn the user and item representations

-`python run.py`
+`python data/path/embed_nodes.py`

 3.learn the item-item path representations